What was NUCC?

 In August 2002 Prof Trevor Cairney became the College’s fifth and present Master.
 A prominent educator and lay Christian, Prof Cairney is the immediate past President & Chairman of the Australian Fellowship of Evangelical Students.
 He has served on many Christian boards and committees including the Moore College Advisory Committee, Anglican Education Commission, Morling Theological College Council and national Christian education bodies.
 He has also been an active member and leader of many education organizations relating to his research and scholarship, and has a number of business interests.
 He is President of the Sydney Chamber of Commerce and a director of Australian Business Limited Board .

 Since taking up the position of Master, Prof Cairney has overseen the establishment of a new Centre designed to focus more closely on the role of Christian apologetics, the centre is called CASE – the Centre for Apologetic Scholarship and Education.
 Prof Cairney has also led the fundraising and Alumni work of the College and implemented the building development project which saw the addition of a new floor to the building increasing the College’s capacity by 37.
 This project also included the addition of a lift and the renovation of all existing bathrooms.
-For more on this story see ‘Gilly's Elevator’ in New College History The original New College is soon to undergo major renovations.
+For more on this story see ‘Gilly's Elevator’ in New College History.

 From 2004 to 2008 Professor Cairney led a project with the support of the New College Board and staff to create the first post-graduate accommodation facility on campus at the University of New South Wales.
 The New College Village officially opened in 2009.
 New College Village is now a thriving community that is home to many of Australia’s finest upper-year undergraduates and post-graduate researchers.